yansh985/Course-Recommendation-Tool/README.md

 # Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.

+## Contact
+For any questions or suggestions, please contact:
+- **Name:** Ansh Yadav
+- **Email:** yansh985@gmail.com

+Feel free to adjust the contact email and any other details as needed.

 ------
 # References